Last Updated on 04/24/2023 by Glynn Willard

 If you have plenty of water while boondocking and you notice someone who might be in need, kindly ask them.

 He was giving his dog small amounts at a time and sipping what he had.
-I simply asked, “how are you on water?”
+I simply asked, “How are you on water?”

-He said “I’m almost out and I don’t leave until tomorrow.”
+He said, “I’m almost out and I don’t leave until tomorrow.”
 For him to leave, required packing up his whole camp since he was in a home-made truck camper.

-I offered a couple gallons and he lit up!
+I offered a couple of gallons and he lit up!
 The first thing he did was fill his dog’s bowl.

-Take notice of these things and share if you have excess.
 You don’t know when you’ll need to be on the receiving end of such kindness.

 We love to boondock almost as much as we like to have plenty of water!